“Your mind is like a parachute: it works best when it is open.” – quoted by my Dad, source unknown.

 How can confusion help business unleash creativity?

-The rapid automation of many routine jobs is changing the world of work.
-One of the vital challenges now facing society is how to unleash human creativity and boost productivity.
+Rapid automation of many jobs is changing the world of work.
+A vital challenge now facing society is how to unleash human creativity and boost productivity.
 The World Economic Forum recently published a report on The Future of Jobs, which lists the core skills businesses will be looking for in the next 20 years.